sioan/softXRayDataAndControls/myAnalysisTools/development/glue_config/.glue/dls/README.txt

 #################################
 #####Done with new features.
 Now adding user safety limit wrappers
-1) stream lined way to have plot layer activate changes (ok, one new feature)
+1) (check) stream lined way to have plot layer activate changes (ok, one new feature).
+	a) is the threaded approach safe? use qthread instead?
 2) more safety on text fields
 3) initial values for binning
 4) clean up